brignano/ccsu-senior-project-spring-2021/README.md

 > For helpful links and technical documentation please refer to [References.md](References.md)

 How many people have:
+* Developed a frontend?
 * Created a database?
-* Developed a frontend?
+* Developed a RESTful API?
+* Called a RESTful API from a frontend application?
-* Developed a backend?
+* Integrated a third-party API data into a frontend?
 * Deployed an application to the cloud?
-* Integrated a frontend with a backend?
-* Integrated a third-party API?

 These points will be the crux of this project for you.